Frequently Asked Questions

 I found my lost pet here!
 What do I do now?

-Take note of the animal’s I.D. number and take it to the staff in the lobby.
+Take note of the animal’s I.D. number and call 888-452-7381 and let the staff member you speak with that your lost pet is at the Center.
 You will be asked to show some proof that your pet is truly yours – vet records, pictures, etc. Once you have proven that the animal is your pet, you will pay a fee to redeem them, based on various factors, such as whether the animal is spayed or neutered, microchipped, licensed (for dogs) and whether or not the animal has been impounded before.

 Do I have to spay or neuter my pet?

 Yes!
 The City of Los Angeles requires dogs and cats to be spayed or neutered.
 There are also health and behavioral benefits to spaying and neutering for your pet.
-Free Spay & Neuter Certificates (vouchers) and Discount Spay & Neuter Coupons are available for Los Angeles City residents at all six (6) LA City Animal Shelters.
-Please be sure to bring a valid photo ID with you.
+Free Spay & Neuter Certificates (vouchers) are available to qualified resident of Los Angeles and Discount Spay & Neuter Coupons are available for all City residents.
 Each household is eligible for discounts for 3 dogs and 3 cats.
-To apply, visit: lacityvet.com/onlinevoucher
+Vouchers and certificates may be downloaded online by visitingt: lacityvet.com/onlinevoucher.

 Do I have to get my new pet microchipped?